ramlaxman/Tech-Writer-Portfolio/Blog and Articles/Modules package library python.md

 Differences essential to understand

-The terms ‘module’, ‘package’ & ‘library’ are defined differently by different programming languages.
-This may cause some confusion for programmers switching from one language to another.
+The terms ‘module’, ‘package’ & ‘library’ have different meaning as per type of programming language.
+Though developers use these terms interchangeably as per convenience, each term has its significance in its own context.

 Here’s how these three terms are used in context of python:

 ## Module

+A self-contained component (unit or item) that is used in combination with other components.
 Simply put, a module in python is a .py file that defines one or more function/classes which you intend to reuse in different codes of your program.

 To reuse the functions of a given module you simply need to import the module using: